AntelopeIO/cdt/docs/man/cdt-abidiff.1.md

 date: April 18 2023
 ---
 # NAME
-cdt-abidiff - A tool for comparizon of two CDT ABI files.
+cdt-abidiff - A tool for comparison of two CDT ABI files.

 # SYNOPSIS